 Kalamazoo, Michigan 49008–5432

-You can make an unrestricted donation to the Medieval Institute online through the WMU Foundation .
+You can make a restricted or unrestricted donation to the Medieval Institute online through the WMU Foundation .